darshanbajgain/darshanbajgain.github.io/README.md

-# Perosnal-Website
 # Darshan Bajgain Portfolio Website

 This is a simple personal portfolio website created by Darshan Bajgain.
-It serves as a platform to showcase your work, share your resume, and provide contact information to connect with you.
-The website is built using HTML, CSS (with Tailwind CSS), and JavaScript.
+It serves as a platform to showcase my work, share my resume, and provide contact information to connect others with me.
+The website uses HTML, CSS (with Tailwind CSS), and JavaScript.

+### You can get this site template from my other repository:  [Click here](https://github.com/darshanbajgain/Perosnal-Website)

 ## Table of Contents